Kitwe: Sightseeing

-Recent development
+Shopping centres

-Kitwe has three shopping malls: Copper Hill (on Kitwe-Chingola road), Mukuba Mall (in Parklands at the former Kitwe zoo location) and ECL Business Park (Freedom Park).
-Mukuba Mall was opened in April 2015 by the President Edgar Chagwa Lungu.
-Another mall is under construction in the CBD.
+Kitwe has three shopping malls: Copper Hill (on the T3 road), Mukuba Mall (in Parklands at the former Kitwe zoo location) and ECL Business Park (Freedom Park).

+Mukuba Mall was opened in April 2015 by President Edgar Chagwa Lungu and cost $50 million to construct.
 The Freedom Park mall was slated to open in 2014, with construction starting and stopping several times.
-In May 2016, work resumed and in December 2018, the mall was officially opened and was renamed (named after President Edgar Chagwa Lungu).
+In May 2016, work resumed and in December 2018, the mall was officially opened and was renamed as ECL Business Park (named after President Edgar Chagwa Lungu).

-Commercial

-Kitwe is commercially rich as almost all banks in Zambia have at least one branch in Kitwe.
-The following banks are in Kitwe.